If you’re like me, you want your spiritual life to be the most important part of your life.

-I’ve been married to my husband Mike for more than 22 years.
+I’ve been married to my husband Mike for almost 25 years.
 We live in the Orlando, Florida area, where he’s the Senior Pastor of Grace Church.
-I homeschool — my youngest are still at home and my oldest is now in college (ages 8, 13 and 20 — seriously genius family planning right there, amiright?).
+I homeschool — my youngest are still at home and my oldest is now in college (ages 10, 15 and 22 — seriously genius family planning right there, amiright?).
 My oldest was born when I was in a coma on life support — I almost died during my first pregnancy due to respiratory failure.
 Living through that, church planting, and the loss of my father and brother to cancer are the hardest things I’ve ever done.
 Being sarcastic and eating carbs are the easiest.

 MY TOP POSTS

-If you’re new here and want to get a feel for what happens in Ten Minute Truth, here are some of the top posts:
+If you’re new here and want to get a feel for what happens, here are some of the top posts: